What is a dissemination project?

 Logo 2: Funding

-Erasmus+ is a programme that is funded by the European Union.
-Your EVS-program is an Erasmus+ program and is therefore also funded by the EU.
-This logo is also an essential graphic element that should appear in any material.
+The European Solidarity Corps is a programme that is funded by the European Union.
+This logo states this and is therefore also an essential graphic element that should appear in any material.
 This logo must be the same size as it is now, and it should be placed at the end of the material.

 Logo 3: Dansk ICYE

 The last logo that should appear in your material is the logo of Dansk ICYE.
 It is up to you where you locate the logo.

 If it is possible, it will be really good to have a contact statement about Dansk ICYE.
 A contact statement could look like this: